PaulWoodIII/advent-of-code/docs/START_NEW_DAY.md

    - Update the issue state to "In Progress"
    - This marks the day as actively being worked on

+1. **Algorithm Recognition Phase** (NEW - Important!):
+   - Before coding, identify the problem type: graph traversal, dynamic programming, simulation, etc.
+   - If pattern is unclear, spend 5-10 minutes researching or thinking about the algorithm
+   - Trace through the smallest example manually to build a mental model
+   - Reference `docs/day15_reflection.md` for guidance on avoiding debugging loops
+   - If stuck on algorithm (not implementation) for >30 minutes, consider researching known approaches

 1. Implement `_solvePart1()` using patterns from similar previous days.
+   - Start with the simplest approach that works
+   - Add debug output early if the problem is complex
+   - If code complexity increases rapidly, pause and reconsider the approach

 1. Update test: Replace `'TODO'` in `test/years/year[YEAR]/dayXX_test.dart` with expected result from the puzzle example.

 1. Run tests and make edits until example passes: `dart test test/years/year[YEAR]/dayXX_test.dart`
+   - If stuck in a debugging loop (same fix multiple times, complexity increasing), STOP
+   - Step back and ask: "Is this the right algorithm?" or "Would a simpler approach work?"
+   - Consider referencing external solutions if algorithm is unclear (see `docs/day15_reflection.md`)

 1. Once the example works as expected, ask the developer to add their specific input file into the new txt file in `data/inputs`